-We then have : \begin{corollary} Let $E\to X$ be a simple sufficiently smooth semi-stable holomorphic vector bundle on $(X,[\om])$.
-Assume that the stable components of $\Gr(E)$ are pairwise non-isomorphic.
-Denote by $A$ an HYM connection on $E$.
+We then have : \begin{corollary} Let $E\to X$ be a sufficiently smooth semi-stable holomorphic vector bundle on $(X,[\om])$.
+Assume that the stable components of $\Gr(E)$ are pairwise non-isomorphic and that the Jordan--Holder filtration with locally free subsheaves is unique.
+Denote by $A$ an HYM connection on $\Gr(E)$ with respect to $\om$.
 If

 then, there exists $\ep_0>0$ and a sequence of HYM connections $(A_\ep)_{\ep\in (0,\ep_0)}$ on $\pi^*E$ with respect to $(\om_\ep)_{\ep\in (0,\ep_0)}$ converging to $\pi^*A$ in any Sobolev norm. \end{corollary} Condition (\ref{eq:necessarynumericalconditionbis}) was checked on explicit examples in \cite[Section 4.5]{NapTip} to produce stable perturbations of tangent sheaves by blow-ups, and our result provides information on the associated connections and their asymptotic behaviour.
-Note that by Mehta--Ramanathan theorem \cite{MeRa}, if $[\om]=c_1(L)$ is integral, and if $Z$ is a generic intersection of divisors in linear systems $\vert L^k \vert$, then $E_{\vert Z}$ is semi-stable as soon as $E$ is.
+Note that by the Mehta--Ramanathan theorem \cite{MeRa}, if $[\om]=c_1(L)$ is integral, and if $Z$ is a generic intersection of divisors in linear systems $\vert L^k \vert$, then $E_{\vert Z}$ is semi-stable as soon as $E$ is.
 In that case, Condition (\ref{eq:necessarynumericalconditionbis}) cannot be satisfied, and it seems unlikely that Condition (\ref{eq:necessarynumericalcondition}) will hold true.
 Hence, blowing-up such subvarieties tend to destabilise a semi-stable bundle.

 In general, we expect that it should not be too hard to obtain stability of sufficiently smooth pulled back bundles under condition (\ref{eq:necessarynumericalcondition}) with purely algebraic methods.
 However, we emphasize that the Hitchin--Kobayashi correspondence doesn't provide any information on the asymptotic behaviour of the associated HYM connections, which is then the main content of Theorem \ref{theo:intro}.
 Nevertheless, we state the following corollary, that extends \cite[Theorem 1.10]{NapTip} to a non-equivariant situation: